Home Rooms: Plot

 Howard "Bunny" Colvin, the former commander of the Western District, has a new job as head of security at a hotel.
 The Deacon tells Colvin that the University of Maryland has been awarded a grant to study repeat violent offenders and seek a street-wise agent to act as liaison to potential subjects.
 Colvin is initially not interested.
 Later, Colvin leaves his job at the hotel when the manager refuses to let him turn in a guest for assaulting a prostitute.
 Colvin approaches the Deacon and is introduced to the head of the study, Dr. David Parenti, who hopes to enlist Colvin as a field researcher recruiting subjects.
-Feeling that the age of Parenti's targeted age group is too high, Colvin takes him to interview a prisoner at the Western DEU.
-The prisoner attacks Parenti during the interview, forcing him to acknowledge that his age group is probably "too seasoned."
+Feeling that the age of Parenti's targeted age group is too high, Colvin takes him to interview a prisoner at the Western DEU, Shaun Williams.
+Williams attacks Parenti during the interview, forcing him to acknowledge that his age group is probably "too seasoned."
 Colvin takes Parenti to the middle school where Prez teaches and, seeing how out of control the children are, persuades the academic to study them instead.

 On their way to school, Randy, Dukie, Michael, and Bug visit Namond's house to pick him up.
 Randy's home room teacher is Prez, who he believes to be out of his depth.
 Prez quickly finds that most of the students are uninterested and disruptive, and has to break up a fight between two girls, Chiquan and Laetitia.
 As he tidies up at the end of his first day, he finds notes on a math problem showing that at least one of his students followed his material.
-The following day, while Prez is trying to present a different math problem, Laetitia attacks Chiquan with a box cutter and threatens him.
-Laetitia is disarmed while Crystal is sent to call for an ambulance.
+The following day, while Prez is trying to present a different math problem, Laetitia attacks Chiquan with a razor.